Data Protection & Security

 Insight supports several ways of collecting and updating data, both during onboarding and regular use:

-• Our content team will import any historical assessment data during onboarding.
+- Our content team will import historical summative assessment data during onboarding.

 Where is customer data stored?